-As we observe and participate in the evolution of the $5 trillion U.S. retail industry, developments in the shopping mall industry in particular can help us trace our current and possible future situation.
-Here we look at why and how that symbol of american shopping, the mall, came about, and some of the reasons it is struggling to stay relevant.
+Here we look at why and how that symbol of American shopping, the enclosed mall, came about, and some of the reasons it is struggling to stay relevant in the age of e-commerce.

 It All Started with Victor Gruen